robocopklaus/dotfiles/README.md

 - [x] **[Keka](https://github.com/aonez/Keka)** is a full featured file archiver.

 - [x] **[mas-cli](https://github.com/mas-cli/mas)** is simple command line interface for the Mac App Store that is designed for scripting and automation.

+- [x] **[Finicky](https://github.com/johnste/finicky)** is a macOS application that allows you to set up rules that decide which browser is opened for every link or url.

 ## References